Friday, October 5, 2018

 LB: Donald McKinlay (Scotland)

-McKinlay played local football with Newton Swifts, Rutherglen Woodburn and Newton Villa before joining Liverpool in 1910.
+Donald McKinlay played local football with Newton Swifts, Rutherglen Woodburn and Newton Villa before joining Liverpool in 1910.
 He captained the club from January 1922 to 1928, and made 434 appearances for the club, including 393 in the league.
 Liverpool were league champions two years in succession in 1921/22 and 1922/23 in the first two seasons of his captaincy.
 He played twice for Scotland in 1922.

 Donald McKinlay

-LB: Billy Dunlop (Scotland)
+LB: Andrew Robertson (Scotland)

 CM: Graeme Souness (Scotland)